Why Two People in the Same Mood Need Different Strategies

 Regulate in a manner consistent with personal objectives

 This procedure guarantees that emotional reactions are customized rather than instinctive.
+Explore about managing emotions with the Mood Meter and RULER Approach.

 Examples of Various Techniques for the Same Emotion